the-road-to-learn-react/the-road-to-react/manuscript/react-modern/impossible-state.md

 };
 ~~~~~~~

-Now everything related to asynchronous data fetching must use the new dispatch function for state transitions:
+Since we cannot use the state updater functions from React's useState Hooks anymore, everything related to asynchronous data fetching must use the new dispatch function for the state transitions.
+The most straightforward approach is exchanging the state updater function with the dispatch function.
+Then the dispatch function receives a distinct `type` and a `payload`.
+The latter resembles the same payload that we would have used to update the state with a state updater function:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~